-MWalsh@betweenfriendschicago.org or MArthur@rapevictimadvocates.org.
+MWalsh@betweenfriendschicago.org or MArthur@ourresilience.org.

-Rape Victim Advocates is a rape crisis center that advocates for survivors of sexual assault in hospitals and court systems, as well as provide educational work and trauma therapy.
+Resilience is a rape crisis center that advocates for survivors of sexual assault in hospitals and court systems, as well as provides educational work and trauma therapy.

 Between Friends is a nonprofit agency dedicated to breaking the cycle of domestic violence and building a community free of abuse through counseling, legal advocacy, a 24 Hour Hotline (1-800-603-4357), and comprehensive domestic violence prevention education.